Tornado

 are indoors.

-Conduct periodic tornado drills, so everyone remembers what to do when
+- Conduct periodic tornado drills, so everyone

 a tornado is approaching.
-Practice having everyone in the family go
+Practice having everyone in the

 to your designated area in response to a tornado threat.
-Practicing your
+Practicing

 plan makes the appropriate response more of a reaction, requiring less